How to Explain IFS to Your Partner

 Or, if you're still exploring:

-Name the goal you are working towards
+Tip 3: Describe the goal you are working towards

-“IFS is about helping me build a relationship with all the parts inside me, especially the ones I usually ignore or try to silence.
-There’s this idea that we all have a core Self that’s wise, calm, and kind.
-I’m learning to lead from that place, instead of just reacting.”
+“IFS is about helping me build a relationship with the parts inside me, especially the ones I usually ignore or try to silence.
+I want to relate to myself from a place of greater calm and compassion, instead of being reactive.
+Parts work is helping me to learn how to do that.”

 What if they just don’t get it?

-Not everyone connects to therapeutic language.
-And that’s okay.
+Not everyone connects to therapeutic language, and that’s okay.
 Rather than trying to convince your partner, you might offer this:

 “You don’t need to fully understand it.
 I just want to share it with you because it’s helping me see myself differently and relate to you more honestly.”